realJeremySun/first-web-game-lb4/blog/My First Web Game with LoopBack4 (part1).md

 There are some prerequisite knowledge you may want to catch before we start.
 * Basic concept of [Javascript](https://www.w3schools.com/js/) and [Node.js](https://www.w3schools.com/nodejs/nodejs_intro.asp)
 * [Install LoopBack4](https://loopback.io/doc/en/lb4/Getting-started.html)
 * I highly recommend you to check those two examples: [Todo tutorial](https://loopback.io/doc/en/lb4/todo-tutorial.html) and [TodoList tutorial](https://loopback.io/doc/en/lb4/todo-list-tutorial.html).
-This episode is base on thise examples.
+This episode is base on those examples.
 You don't have to understand how does that work.
 Just keep in mind what function we can achieve.
 We will dig deep into that later.

 ### Itializing scaffolding
 LB4 provide CLI(command line interface) to help create your project.